 Luxembourg American Cemetery and Memorial

-In a silent forest clearing near the village of Hamm, a few miles east of Luxembourg city, lie the graves of more than 5,000 American soldiers killed during World War II, when the Grand Duchy of Luxembourg became a battleground in the Allies' last bid for victory on the Western Front.
-One of the graves is that of the legendary commander, General George Patton, who died in a traffic accident just after the war.
-There is a striking central monument to the dead, and some maps detailing the Allied progress through Europe.
-There are also lists of those who went missing during the war and were never found.
-The cemetery has become a place of pilgrimage and homage, and is immaculately maintained by members of the American Battle Monuments' Commission.
-The lines of white crosses are a sobering and moving sight and the cemetery will be of interest to anybody with an appreciation for military history, and for patriotic Americans.
-Unlike many cemeteries the world over, the Luxembourg American Cemetery closes each day at 5pm.
-Not far away, at the village of Sandwieler, is a German war cemetery with some 10,000 graves.
-While the American Cemetery glorifies the sacrifice of its soldiers, the German equivalent gives more of a sense of the horror and futility of war.
+In a silent forest clearing near the village of Hamm lie the graves of more than 5,000 American soldiers killed during World War II, when it was a battleground on the Western Front.
+There is a striking memorial, maps detailing Allied progress through Europe and lists commemorating those who went missing during the war and were never found.
+The cemetery has become a pilgrimage, its lines of white crosses a sobering and moving sight.
+Unlike many, the Luxembourg American Cemetery closes each day at 5pm.
+Not far away at the village of Sandwieler, a German cemetery of some 10,000 soldiers gives more of a sense of the horror and futility of war.